 Then, how do we deal with this limitation?
 A high-end piece of hardware like the expensive machines specifically for Machine Learning and Deep Learning might sound worth the investment, though always not possible.
 Well, Cloud Services is the answer.
 An easy solution to increased computational needs for everyone.
 Yes, that is right!
-Both companies and individuals can avail these cloud services at affordable prices for their requirements.
-There are various options available which we would discuss in the latter part of this article.
+Both companies and individuals can avail of these cloud services at affordable prices for their requirements.
+There are various options available which we will discuss in the latter part of this article.

 Before we delve into the details of how to select a Cloud Service for Machine Learning, let us first understand what exactly are cloud services, especially cloud computing, and why it exists.